MakimaGorky/anecdote/README.md

 # anecdote
- all best russian anecdotes in my head (my neural net)
+    Unique programm that generates sad anecdotes in russian.
+Doomers music ai in development